-If recognizable symptoms do occur, they usually appear within 1 week of exposure.
-Some may notice an early period of symptoms just before the onset of the disease appears which may include:
+If recognizable symptoms do occur, they usually appear 4-7 week of exposure.
+There may be an early period of symptoms just before the the skin lesions appear, which may include:

 Flu-like symptoms may also occur including:

-Genital herpes is marked by periods of outbreaks, healing, and recurrence.
+Genital herpes is marked the initial outbreaks, healing, and recurrences.
 Outbreaks may cause: